oliverwhk/tdd-kata-stringcalculator/Readme.md

 - Start with the simplest test case of an empty string and move to one and two numbers
 - Remember to solve things as simply as possible so that you force yourself to write tests you did not think about
 - Remember to refactor after each passing test

+## Task 2
+Allow the Add method to handle an unknown amount of numbers